 Lincoln City manager Michael Appleton

-Recent success as a manager at and Lincoln – separated by a spell as assistant to Claude Puel at Leicester City – suggest Appleton, too, is destined for a distinguished career in the dugout.
+Recent success as a manager at United and Lincoln – separated by a spell as assistant to Claude Puel at Leicester City – suggest Appleton, too, is destined for a distinguished career in the dugout.

 Yet the Mancunian’s first steps into management were every bit as calamitous as that errant scouting report.